Is Scaling and Root Planing the Same as a Deep Cleaning?

 When the gum and bone tissues surrounding your teeth are healthy and in good condition, biannual regular teeth cleanings are usually sufficient to help you maintain your oral health.
 But if plaque, tartar, and bacteria have built up beneath the gumline, it could mean that periodontal disease is impacting your gums and jawbone, which can be harmful to your oral and general health.
 You may need a deeper cleaning to remove this buildup and prevent the condition from advancing.

 A deep cleaning is a general term for a periodontal treatment known as scaling and root planing (SRP).
 While a general cleaning (prophylaxis) is performed preventively to help patients maintain good oral health, scaling and root planing therapy may be necessary to treat periodontal (gum) disease and arrest the disease process.
-At Premier Periodontics, our skilled team offers scaling and root planing treatment at our seven specialty practices located in Bellevue, Mercer Island, Olympia, Kent, Redmond, Everett, and Kirkland, WA.
+At Premier Periodontics, our skilled team offers scaling and root planing treatment at our seven specialty practices located in Bellevue, Mercer Island, Olympia, Redmond, Everett, and Kirkland, WA.

 When is a deep cleaning recommended?